Spacetime Supersymmetry in the Truncated Lattice Schwinger Model

-\ShortSecTitle{Discussion} To summarize, we have discovered a supersymmetric quantum critical point -- tricritical Ising point -- in both the truncated lattice Schwinger model and the truncated (1+1)D abelian-Higgs model.
+\ShortSecTitle{Discussion} To summarize, we have discovered a supersymmetric quantum critical point -- tricritical Ising point -- in both the truncated lattice Schwinger model and the truncated (1+1)D Abelian-Higgs model.
 Either case requires a negative-sign Maxwell term.
-An important theoretical question to explore is whether the aforementioned critical point exists in the untruncated or continuum versions of these models.
-It would be also interesting to find experimental realizations of the lattice Schwinger model studied here.
+An important theoretical question to explore is whether the aforementioned critical point exists in the untruncated or continuum versions of these models, in which cases a positive $\hat E^4$ term will be needed to bound the energy from below.
+It would also be interesting to find experimental realizations.
 Compared to another recent proposal for quantum simulating tricritical Ising point \cite{Li2024SUSY}, our model makes it easier to realize antiperiodic boundary condition, but harder to realize an explicit fermion operator with a Jordan-Wigner string.

 \ShortSecTitle{Acknowledgments} We thank Hui Zhai, Zhen-Sheng Yuan, Hanteng Wang and Ming-Gen He for the discussion.
 Y. C. is supported by NSFC Grant No. 12204034, No. 12374251, Fundamental Research Funds for the Central Universities (No.FRFTP22-101A1), HK CRF C4050-23GF, and C7012-21GF.
 S. L. acknowledges support from the Gordon and Betty Moore Foundation under Grant No. GBMF8690, the National Science Foundation under Grant No. NSF PHY-1748958, and the Simons Foundation under an award to Xie Chen (Award No. 828078).